 How Does Semi-Automatic Washing Machine Work?

-A semi-automatic machine is equipped with two tubs namely washing tub and drying tub.
+A semi-automatic machine is equipped with two tubs namely a washing tub and a drying tub.
 It requires the user to fill a certain amount of water in it either via a pipe or bucket.
 You are then required to add detergent as well.

 Once the wash program is selected, the washing tub agitates and cleans the clothes.
 You have to then, manually transfer the laundry from the washing to the drying tub to rinse and dry it.